-This is based on my own experience and comparisons of the two methods in all types of rivers from New your to Michigan and into northern Ontario.
+This is based on my own experience and comparisons of the two methods in all types of rivers from New York to Michigan and into Northern Ontario.

 Great Lakes Spey Rivers

-Not all rivers are great for Spey fishing for steelhead and anglers will have thier challenges with this method.
+Not all rivers are great for Spey fishing for steelhead and anglers will have their challenges with this method.

 Great Lakes Spey Fishing Lines